 Still, Molly's not one for showing her feelings, so she laughs and she jokes with the other Ravenclaws, and waves shyly to the Scamander brothers across from her.
 They wave back, with identical grins, and she thinks that maybe she belongs here.

 When Molly returns home for the summer, the family's a bit awkward around her - she's the second oldest Weasley, you see, and not even Gryffindor?

 But they're nice enough and little Lucy still holds out her arms for a hug when Molly comes through the door, but she's too young to understand.
 She can only just say Mowy, let alone Ravenclaw traitor.

 Back on the train again, she talks quietly with her friend Blanca, a lovely Spanish Muggleborn girl who's still trying to get her head around Quidditch.
-It's almost normal, to be back in that carriage, and even when the Scamander twins burst in, all Molly can do is laugh and show them her azure ballet shoes.
+It's almost normal, to be back in that carriage, and even when the Scamander twins burst in, all Molly can do is laugh and show them her brand new azure ballet shoes from her grandmother.

 They don't know what ballet is, of course, but she doesn't mind.
 Lysander even asks her for a dance.

-Molly spends her second year practising pirouettes in abandoned classrooms, and working on her dance routines.
-She breaks her ankle half way through the final term, and Lysander finds her and takes her to the Hospital Wing, but Madame Delacour (her cousin Victoire's aunt, actually) patches her up in a jiffy, as long as she promises to lay off the dancing for a while.
+Molly spends her second year practising imperfect pirouettes in abandoned classrooms, and working on her dance routines.
+She breaks her ankle half way through the final term, and Lysander finds her and takes her to the Hospital Wing, but Madame Delacour patches her up in a jiffy, as long as she promises to lay off the dancing for a while.
+She doesn't.